parodos-dev/serverless-workflows/move2kube/README.md

 ### Workflow
 ![m2k.svg](https://raw.githubusercontent.com/parodos-dev/serverless-workflows/main/move2kube/m2k.svg)

+Note that if an error occurs during the migration planning there is no feedback given by the move2kube instance API.
+To overcome this, we defined a maximum amount of retries  (`move2kube_get_plan_max_retries`) to execute while getting the planning before exiting with an error.
+By default the value is set to 10 and it can be overridden with the environment variable `MOVE2KUBE_GET_PLAN_MAX_RETRIES`.
 ## Components
 The use case has the following components:
 1. `m2k`: the `Sonataflow` resource representing the workflow.
 A matching `Deployment` is created by the sonataflow operator..